Spillings Hoard: Find

 The silver deposits were roughly square-shaped with rounded corners, about 40 to 45 × 50 cm, suggesting that they had been in sacks of cloth, leather or pelt, inside boxes or chests of wood.
 In the bronze deposit were found substantial pieces of wood and iron, such as fittings, ironwork, nails and a lock-device, showing that the bronze had been kept in a sturdy chest.
 A carbon dating of the chest dated it to approximately 675, making it older than the objects stored inside it.

 Although silver hoards and treasures are not unusual on Gotland, this was an exceptionally large find.
 One explanation may be found in the location near some of the island's best and most significant harbours during the Viking Age.
 The silver in the caches would have been enough to pay the tax to the Swedish king for all of Gotland for five years.

 The following surveys and excavations of the fields surrounding the find-site showed that the site had been inhabited continuously over 1,000 years up until the 19th century.
 Over 700 more objects were retrieved, such as objects of bronze and copper, fired clay, clothes pins, a piece of glass, tile pieces, chains, needles, glass beads, slag, iron nails, polished semi-precious stones and brick.

 The Spillings Hoard is the world's largest Viking silver treasure.
 A finder's fee of SEK 2,091,672 (approx. US$242,400) was paid to the landowner for the treasure, although the real value of it is much higher.
 It was the largest amount of money ever paid for a find in Sweden, according to director of the Swedish National Heritage Board Sven Göthe.
 The hoard was dated to have been hidden some time after 870–71.
 The treasure is on permanent display in the Gotland Museum.

 As of 2015, more than 1000 kg of silver from over 700 caches deposited between the 9th and 12th centuries have been found on Gotland.
 This includes 168,000 silver coins from the Arab world, North Africa and Central Asia.

 Silver depositions

-The caches contained silver objects ranging from coins, bars, thread and hacksilver to be used as raw material, to jewelry such as fingerings, bangles and pendants.
+The caches contained silver objects ranging from coins, bars, thread and hacksilver to be used as raw material, to jewelry such as rings, bangles and pendants.
 Much of the material had been bundled up to correspond with the mark-weight system of the Viking Age, in which 200 g made one mark.

 Almost 60% of the find consisted of 486 bangles or parts thereof, making it the largest ever find of such silver jewellery as of 2015.
 Most of the bracelets weighed around 100 grams under the mark-weight system and were of traditional Gotlandic design, a number of them have very detailed ornamentation.
-There were also bangles of British and Western Scandinavian design as well as plain, undecorated fingerings of Finnish and British design, known as ring money.
+There were also bangles of British and Western Scandinavian design as well as plain, undecorated rings of Finnish and British design, known as ring money.